rahulmysore23/rahulmysore23/README.md

 ### Hi there 👋

-#### I'm a Software Engineer working in Hyderabad, India.
+#### I'm a Software Engineer with 4 years of Experience from India.

-- 🔭 Bachelor's degree in **Computer Science** from BVRIT
+- 🔭 Bachelor's degree in **Computer Science**
-- ⚙️ Currently working with: Go, Docker, Kubernetes
+- ⚙️ Working with: Go, Docker, Kubernetes

 #### 📫 Get in Touch